taylorbf/DMP15/class8/README.md

 ## Assignment

-Work on your second midterm assignment, due on the last day of residency.
-You may use video processing in your project, but you don't have to.
+Propose an idea for your final project, which will be due on the last day of the online portion of the class.
+This project may involve:

+- video processing
+- further exploration of your "class" (but it should be significant)
+- exploration of a new "class"
+- another idea!